thormick/HaskRel/HaskRel/README.md

 -------------

-To get started with an example database cd into examples, run suppliersPartsDB.sh, look through SuppliersPartsExample.hs, and run examples from the Haddock or that file.
+To get started with an example database cd into examples, run suppliersPartsDB.sh, look through [SuppliersPartsExample.hs](examples/SuppliersPartsExample.hs), and run examples from the Haddock or that file.
+The examples in `SuppliersPartsExample.hs` are Haskell renditions of Tutorial D expressions used as examples in SQL and Relational Theory, 2nd ed chapters 6 and 7.

 Alternatively, if one runs `cabal repl` one will have to either load a file with definitions, or define some elements to play around with.
 In the example below